bencline1/Allpix_GaAs/doc/usermanual/framework-geometry-detectors.md

     are by default positioned at the center of each single pixel in the grid.

+#### Support Layers
-[sec:support~l~ayers] In addition to the active layer, multiple layers of support material can be added to the detector description.
+In addition to the active layer, multiple layers of support material can be added to the detector description.
 It is possible to place support layers at arbitrary positions relative to the sensor, while the default position is behind the readout chip (or